batchmcnulty/Malbait/README.md

   sudo skill -9 perl

 to kill them off when you've had enough.

+# NB: If you use install.sh to install this program, you will have to run

+# sudo skill -9 malbait

+# instead. though you can still monitor it with sudo netstat -anp|grep perl

 Alternatively you can just shut down the machine.
 Obviously don't use malbait while using perl for anything else!
 I reccomend a dedicated "bait" machine, either something small like a Raspberry Pi running the default ports, or a big computer running as many ports as you can listen on (preferably all of them).

 Malbait defaults to TCP, but can support UDP on its own and both running side-by-side.